Water pollution in the Canterbury Region: Response

 A high profile campaign on "dirty dairying" run by Fish & Game New Zealand in 2002 highlighted the damage being caused to the health of New Zealand's freshwater environment, from the intensification of dairy farming.
 The Dairying and Clean Streams Accord was established in 2003 by Fonterra and a number of government agencies as a means of reducing nonpoint source pollution, however it has been criticised for not achieving its goals.

 Approvals for the development of new irrigation projects slowed in the early 2000's.
 A large number of resource consent applications for intensive dairy farming in the Mackenzie Basin attracted opposition in 2009, due in part to the potential effects on water quality.

 In 2010, then Environment Minister Nick Smith dismissed all the elected councillors at Environment Canterbury and replaced them with government-appointed commissioners, citing concerns about their performance.
 This was then shifted to a mixed governance model in 2015, consisting of seven elected members and six appointed commissioners.
 The model returned to a completely democratically-elected council in 2019.

 In 2014, construction began on the Central Plains Water scheme, drawing water from the Rakaia River to irrigate around 60,000 hectares of farmland.
 The scheme is now the South Island’s largest irrigation company.

 Environment Canterbury requires farms in the region to have Farm Environment Plans based on their land use, water use, and effluent discharge.
 Farm Environment Plans identify the environmental risks on each farm and the requirements for managing and mitigating those risks.

-A groundwater survey in 2024, which analyse trends over a 10-year period found that water quality is yet to show improvements.
+A groundwater survey in 2024, which analysed trends over a 10-year period found that water quality is yet to show improvements.
 Of the 301 wells sampled, 62% had increasing nitrate concentrations, 18% showed no change, while 20% had decreasing nitrate concentrations.
 E. coli was detected in 14% of samples, an increase from 9% in 2023.

-2025 nitrate emergency
+2025–2026 nitrate emergency declaration

 In September 2025, Environment Canterbury voted to declare a nitrate emergency, after their annual groundwater survey had identified that both nitrate and E. coli concentrations were increasing in 62% of sample locations.
 Water samples were taken from 349 wells across the region, with data collected from a mix of private domestic and irrigation supply wells, community water supply wells, industrial supply wells, and purpose-built monitoring wells.
 At the time, the presence of E. coli was detected in around 14% of these wells, and around 10% of wells were found to have nitrate-nitrogen levels above the maximum acceptable value for drinking water.
+On 23 September 2026, a notice of motion was passed (nine votes for and seven votes against) directing Environment Canterbury to discontinue the nitrate emergency declaration and to cease further investigation into funding mechanisms for treatment of private drinking water supplies for nitrate contamination.